Holiday (Lil Nas X song)

-"Holiday" (stylized in all caps) is a song by American rapper and singer Lil Nas X. It was released on November 13, 2020, through Columbia Records, as a standalone single.
+"Holiday" (stylized in all caps) is a song by American rapper Lil Nas X. It was released on November 13, 2020, through Columbia Records, as a standalone single.
 A preview of the song, titled "The Origins of Holiday", was released on November 8.
 It is a Christmas-themed song, described as a stopgap single between his debut EP 7 and follow-up single "Montero (Call Me by Your Name)".

 Music videos

 "The Origins of Holiday" (trailer)

 The music video for "The Origins of Holiday" trailer was directed by Jason Koenig, and produced by Ron Perry, Saul Levitz, Bridgitte Pugh.
 It has Lil Nas X overtaking the identity of Santa Claus, in a fashion similar to Tim Allen's character in the 1994 film The Santa Clause, and features Michael J. Fox as the character of Marty McFly from the Back to the Future film series.

 "Holiday"

 The music video for "Holiday" was directed by Gibson Hazard and Lil Nas X, and features Lil Nas X as a futuristic Santa Claus in his workshop on December 24, 2020.